alan-oliv/unstable-thought-diffusion/the-over-engineering-horror/README.md

 ---

 He tinkered with load balancers and network policies, desperate to get everything just right.
-Between lightning and thunders, Oliver's cluster swelled to an unwieldy mass of complexity.
+Between lightnings and thunders, Oliver's cluster swelled to an unwieldy mass of complexity.
 He had to finish what he started.

-> "I just can throw millions of lines of codes away, there's no comeback".
+> "Maybe I could have made it simpler but it's too late - I just can throw millions of lines of codes away, there's no comeback".

-He said.
+He thought.

 Despite his best efforts, Oliver's application refused to run, throwing error after error in his face.
 Defeated and exhausted, Oliver slumped back in his chair and gazed at the screen in despair.
 It was then that the irony of the situation dawned on him.